 But if dropping $200 for Final Draft or Movie Magic is too rich for your screenwriting blood, and $49 for FadeIn is beyond your budget, or the measly $30 John August is asking for Highland will break the bank, the fact is, you’re pretty much limited to either Trelby or CeltX.
 I take a closer look at Trelby and a couple other alternatives here.
 (It’s worth noting, however, that Trelby is only available for the PC and Linux at the time this article is being written.)

 So you might imagine I was pretty bummed to find the desktop version of CeltX was pretty much gone from the internet, with relative few exceptions.
 It’s not the greatest screenwriting app ever, but it was free, and it was decent.
 And now it’s pretty much gone.

-But recently I decided, as a screenwriter and an artist, that that simply wasn’t acceptable.
+But recently I decided, as a screenwriter and an artist, and especially as someone running a company that provides script coverage, that that simply wasn’t acceptable.
 Yes, there will always be the writers who stick to their legal pads, or bang out their stories on a typewriter, but the vast majority of us are using computers.
 I feel that every time a screenwriting app morphs from free into paid or cloud-based, a small light goes out in the screenwriting universe, making it harder and harder for new screenwriters to get a foothold in a very, very competitive industry.

 So in response, I’ve made the old, non-supported, no-longer-developed CeltX desktop versions freely available below for download.
 Both PC and Mac.
 As far as I can tell, they’re the latest builds of the software before CeltX took them off nearly every nook and cranny of the net.
 Let me know if you’ve found something newer, or if you feel an older build is better.